-The placement of the condensate drain lines will depend on the configuration selected in Table 4 (page 16).
+The placement of the condensate drain lines will depend on the configuration selected in Table 3 (page 15).
 The drain lines can be routed out the left or right side of the furnace, but must maintain a downward slope to ensure proper condensate drainage.
-The J-trap may need to be rotated to the side that matches your setup.

-For J951XU series, see Figure 34 (page 37) & Figure 35 (page 38).
-For J951XD series, see Figure 36 (page 39).
+The J-trap may need to be rotated to the side that matches your setup in Figure 32 (page 36), Figure 33 (page 37), Figure 34 (page 38) & Figure 35 (page 39).
 To rotate the J-trap, loosen the clamp on the drain tube, rotate the J-trap to either side, and retighten the clamp.

-• It is permissible to locate the trap away from the furnace.
+It is permissible to locate the trap away from the furnace.
 The condensate drain system (J-trap and drain tube) should be no more than 30 equivalent feet while maintaining 1/4" per foot slope, and insulated if located in an unconditioned space.

-THREE GENERAL PRINCIPLES APPLY:
+THREE GENERAL RULES APPLY:

-- Each condensate drain must be trapped separately using a J-Trap or field supplied loop.
+- Each condensate drain line must be separately trapped using a J-Trap or field supplied loop.
 After individually trapping the condensate lines, it is acceptable to combine the drains. - There must always be a drain attached to the collector at the outlet of the secondary heat exchanger. - There must always be a drain at the lowest point of the venting system.
 NOTE: If using a condensate pump, the furnace drain line must be installed above the pumps water line.

-EXCEPTIONS & CLARIFICATIONS TO THE GENERAL RULES:
+EXCEPTIONS AND CLARIFICATIONS TO THE GENERAL RULES:

-- If the vent exits the furnace horizontally, the vent may be turned vertically with a tee.
-The drip leg formed by the tee must include a drain.
-(Option 1, Option 3, Option 4, Option 11, Option 12, & Option 14) - In certain cases, it is permitted to drain the inducer back into the top drain of the collector.
-This drain must not sag in the middle.
-(Option 1, Option 3, Option 5, Option 7, Option 9, Option 10, Option 12, & Option 13)
+- In some cases, the lowest point in the vent system is where it connects to the inducer (Option 12 & Option 14).
+In this case one drain at this location is sufficient. - If the vent exits the furnace horizontally, the vent may be turned vertically with a tee.
+The drip leg formed by the tee must include a drain (Option 3, Option 4, Option 5, & Option 6). - In certain cases, it is permitted to drain the inducer back into the top drain of the collector (Option 3, Option 5, Option 11, & Option 13).
+To ensure proper drainage of condensate, make sure the drain line does not sag or becomes twisted.
+The drain tube supplied with the furnace may need to be trimmed.